Accepted Visiting Students

 Important Note About International Travel Prior to Studying Abroad:

 When you submit a visa application to a Consulate you will be submitting your Passport to the Consulate and not have access to your Passport during the processing time, which typically takes between 2 and 8 weeks.
-Due to the processing time of the Consulates, students wishing to study abroad on a fall 2019 semester program should not plan any travel outside the U.S. during June and July 2019.
+Due to the processing time of the Consulates, students wishing to study abroad on a Spring 2020 semester program should not plan any travel outside the U.S. during November and December 2019.

 Closely review the Apply for a Visa page for location-specific visa applications, required documents checklists, and instructions.